MrHedmad/kerblam/README.md

 Kerblam can be used to manage how your project is executed, where and on what input files.

 Say that you have a script in `./src/calc_sum.py`.
-It takes as input a `.csv` and outputs a new `.csv` file as output, using `stdin` and `stdout`.
+It takes an input `.csv` file, processes it, and outputs a new `.csv` file, using `stdin` and `stdout`.

-You have an `input.csv` file that you'd like to process, to create an `output.csv`.
+You have an `input.csv` file that you'd like to process with `calc_sum.py`.
 You could write a shell script or a makefile with the command to run.
 We'll refer to these scripts as "pipes".
-Here's an example makefile:
+Here's an example makefile pipe:

 ```makefile
 ./data/out/output.csv: ./data/in/input.csv ./src/calc_sum.py
     cat $< | ./src/calc_sum.py > $@
 ```

-This is great, until you have to run another "pipe", completely different from the first one, with different steps, requirements, etc...
-You might write new makefiles or scripts for all the runs, but you'll then have to remember how to structure each one, what each does and write a complex "meta"-makefile that runs the appropriate one.
+You'd generally place this file in the root of the repository and run `make` to execute it.
+This is perfectly fine for projects with a relatively simple structure and just one execution pipeline.

+Imagine however that you have to change your pipeline to run two different jobs which share a lot of code and input data but have slightly (or dramatically) different execution.
+You might modify your pipe to accept `if` statements, or perhaps write many of them and run them separately.
+In any case, having a single file that has the job of running all the different pipelines is hard, adds complexity and makes managing the different execution scripts harder than it needs to be.

-Kerblam! manages your makefiles for you.
+Kerblam! manages your pipes for you.
-You can write different makefiles for different types of runs of your project, and save them in `./src/pipes/`.
+You can write different makefiles and/or shell files for different types of runs of your project and save them in `./src/pipes/`.
 When you `kerblam run`, Kerblam! looks into that folder, finds (by name) the makefiles that you've written, and brings them to the top level of the project (e.g. `./`) for execution.

 For instance, you could have written a `./src/pipes/process_csv.makefile` for the previous step, and you could invoke it with `kerblam run process_csv`.
-You could then write more makefiles for other tasks and run them similarly.
+You could then write more makefiles or shell files for other tasks and run them similarly.

+Kerblam! looks for files ending in the `.makefile` extension for makefiles and `.sh` for shell files.

+### Containerized execution
 If Kerblam! finds a Dockerfile of the same name as one of your pipes in the `./src/dockerfiles/` folder (e.g. `./src/dockerfiles/process_csv.dockerfile`), it will:
-- Move the dockerfile to the top folder, next to the makefile;
+- Copy the dockerfile to the top folder, as `Dockerfile`;
-- Run `docker build --tag <name_of_makefile> .` to build the container;
+- Run `docker build --tag kerblam_runtime .` to build the container;
-- Run `docker run --rm -it -v ./data:/data <name_of_makefile>`.
+- Run `docker run --rm -it -v ./data:/data kerblam_runtime`.

-If you have your docker container `COPY . .` and have `ENTRYPOINT make` (or `ENTRYPOINT bash`), you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment).
+If you have your docker container `COPY . .` and have `ENTRYPOINT make` (or `ENTRYPOINT bash`), you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment) and execute in a protected, reproducible environment.

 > :warning: When writing Dockerfiles, remember to `.dockerignore` the
 > `./data/` folder, as it will be linked at runtime to `/data/`.